123Yusha/tatodo/README.md

 ### 4. Run the App:

-Mobile Device: Scan the QR code displayed in your terminal or browser with a smart phone camera.
-The app will open on your smartphone (requires the Expo Go app).
+Press i to open the app in your ios simulator

-iOS Emulator: Press i (requires Xcode).
+or

-Android Emulator: Press a (requires Android Studio).
+Scan the QR code to open the app on any ios device

 ## Contact